 The wet-piling fermentation is a unique process in the making of dark tea.
-The wet-piling process itself is the fermentation process, where compressed dark tea leaves are sprinkled with water under controlled and temperature conditions.
+The wet-piling process itself is the fermentation process, where compressed dark tea leaves are sprinkled with Water under controlled humidity and temperature conditions.
 This promotes the action of enzymes within the tea leaves and the activity of microorganisms, facilitating the transformation of the tea.

 The wet-piling process itself is the fermentation process.